Diogo Ribeiro

 Diogo Ribeiro (d.
-16 August 1533) was a Portuguese cartographer and explorer who worked most of his life in Spain where he was known as Diego Ribero.
+16 August 1533) was a Portuguese cartographer and explorer who worked most of his life in Spain, where he was known as Diego Ribero.
 He worked on the official maps of the Padrón Real (or Padrón General) from 1518 to 1532.
 He also made navigation instruments, including astrolabes and quadrants.

 Early life

 Born as Diogo Ribeiro, he was the son of Afonso Ribeiro and Beatriz d’Oliveira.
 However, there is no known record of the date and place of his birth.
 He is believed to have become a seaman at an early age and made several voyages to India as a ship pilot.
 Reportedly, Ribeiro sailed with Pedro Afonso de Aguiar who served as captain in the armadas of the explorers Vasco da Gama (1502), Lopo Soares (1504), and Afonso de Albuquerque (1509).

 Career

-By 1516, Diogo Ribeiro and other several Portuguese navigators and cartographers, conflicting with King Manuel I of Portugal, gathered in Seville to serve the newly crowned Charles V of Spain.
-Among them were explorers and cartographers Diogo and Duarte Barbosa, Estêvão Gomes, João Serrão, Ferdinand Magellan and Jorge Reinel, cosmographers Francisco and Ruy Faleiro and the Flemish merchant Christopher de Haro.
+By 1516, Diogo Ribeiro and several other Portuguese navigators and cartographers, conflicting with King Manuel I of Portugal, gathered in Seville to serve the newly crowned Charles V of Spain.
+Among them were explorers and cartographers Diogo and Duarte Barbosa, Estêvão Gomes, João Serrão, Ferdinand Magellan and Jorge Reinel, cosmographers Francisco and Ruy Faleiro and the Castilian merchant Cristóbal de Haro.
 Ribeiro started working for Charles I (and V of the Holy Roman Empire) in 1518, as a cartographer at the Casa de Contratación in Seville.
 Ferdinand Magellan took part in the development of the maps used in the first circumnavigation of the Earth.

 On January 10, 1523, he was named Royal Cosmographer and "master in the art of creating maps, astrolabes, and other instruments".
 He eventually succeeded Sebastian Cabot (who left on a voyage) as the head cartographer.
 Cabot published his first map in 1544.

-In 1524, Ribeiro participated in the Castilian (Spanish) delegation at the Conference of Badajoz, where Castile (Spain) and Portugal discussed whether the Philippines were on the Castilian or Portuguese side of the Treaty of Tordesillas.
+In 1524, Ribeiro participated in the Castilian (Spanish) delegation at the Conference of Badajoz, where Castile (in today'sSpain) and Portugal discussed whether the Philippines were on the Castilian or Portuguese side of the Treaty of Tordesillas.

-In 1527, Ribeiro finished the Padrón Real, the official (and secret) Spanish map used as template for the maps in all Spanish ships.
+In 1527, Ribeiro finished the Padrón Real, the official (and secret) Spanish map used as a template for the maps in all Spanish ships.

-In 1531, he invented a bronze water pump that was able to pump water out ten times faster than the previous models.
+In 1531, he invented a bronze water pump that was able to pump water out ten times faster than previous models.

-Diogo Ribeiro died on 16 August 1533.
+Ribeiro died on 16 August 1533.